New South Wales 46 class locomotive

-The New South Wales 46 class was a class of mainline electric locomotive built by Metropolitan-Vickers and its partner Beyer, Peacock & Company in England for the Department of Railways New South Wales.
+The 46 class was a type of mainline electric locomotive built by Metropolitan-Vickers and its partner Beyer, Peacock & Company in England for the Department of Railways New South Wales.
 They later operated for the Public Transport Commission, State Rail Authority and FreightCorp with most remaining in service into the 1990s.

 History

 The locomotives were built at Bowesfield Works, Stockton-on-Tees, with electrical equipment supplied by Metropolitan-Vickers from its Trafford Park and Sheffield plants.
 Metropolitan-Vickers drew on experience gained from its earlier British Railways class 76 and 77 electric locomotives, which were used on the Woodhead Line in England and later in the Netherlands.

 The locomotives were purchased as part of the electrification of the Main Western line over the Blue Mountains from Penrith to Bowenfels.
 The first was delivered in June 1956.

 They hauled passenger services from Sydney Central and freight services from Rozelle and Enfield yards.

 From January 1960 they also began to operate to Gosford following the electrification of the Main Northern line.
 This was later extended to Broadmeadow and Newcastle in June 1984.

 From 1968 they hauled coal services from Glenlee Colliery on the Main South line and from January 1986 began to operate to Port Kembla following the Illawarra line being electrified.

 From 1970 they hauled the Indian Pacific from Sydney Central to Lithgow.
 Because of the Commonwealth Railways stainless steel carriage stock having shorter than normal buffing plates, 4601-4604 had their buffers removed at one end to avoid buffer locking in 1970 with 4605-4608 similarly treated in 1974.